How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap

 What you're seeing: Bands of translucent color that glow when light hits them.

-One likely recreation path: Layers of translucent clay tinted with small amounts of colored clay, stacked, sliced thin, and applied to a base.
+One likely recreation path: Layers of Cernit Translucent tinted with small amounts of colored clay, stacked, sliced thin, and applied to a base.
 If you want more clarity, test finer wet sanding and buffing on scrap from the same clay line instead of assuming one universal grit target.

 The "Terrazzo" Look